nbgarnier/nn_stats/README.md

 - then run "make python" to produce the library.
 This will both compile the library and install it in your python path, which depends on you current environment.
 You should select your environment first, then run "./configure" and "make python", in order to have the library and its functions available in your favored environment.

 # how to use in Python
-There is a single function, called **"compute_local_stats"**, which can be invoked in 2 different ways:
+There is a main function, called **"compute_local_stats"**, which can be invoked in 2 different ways:
   * by imposing a set of values of k (numbers of neighbors to consider)
   * by imposing a set of values of R (radii to consider)